What are sleep regressions?

 - Teething

-- Reaching new developmental milestones (rolling over, sitting up)
+- Reaching new developmental milestones like rolling over and sitting up

 - Starting solids

-- Changes in routine (starting daycare, moving, a new sibling)
+- Changes in routine like starting daycare, moving, a new sibling

 - Resisting sleep